-I have seen a review of the Special Purpose Vehicle version of the investment carried out by a third party in April 2012 (i.e. shortly before Mr H's application) which was provided to Options.
+I have seen a review of the Special Purpose Vehicle version of the investment carried out by a third party in April 2012 (i.e. before Mr S' application) which was provided to Options.
 It includes a suggestion that SIPP operators obtain an acknowledgement from scheme members of the high risk, illiquid nature of the investment.
-And "where the member is not investing through an FSA authorised investor, the SIPP operator may wish to obtain a copy of the high net worth/sophisticated investor certificate."
+And "where scheme members are not transacting this through an FSA authorized adviser, the SIPP operator may wish to obtain a copy of the HNW [high net worth]/sophisticated investor certificate."